Greater Tehran: Similar related names

-Geographys
+Airports

+Tehran has three international airports: Mehrabad Airport, Imam Khomeini Airport, and Payam Airport.
+Mehrabad Airport is used for domestic flights, Imam Khomeini Airport is for international flights, and Payam Airport is for air cargo.

+Geography

 There is no exact definition of Tehran agglomeration borders and composition.
 Beside Tehran County, also Shemiranat County, Ray County, Eslamshahr County, Pakdasht County, Robat-Karim County, Varamin County, Shahriar County, Qods County, Malard County, Pishva County, and Baharestan County in Tehran Province and also Karaj County and probably even Nazarabad County and Savojbolagh County in Alborz Province can be regarded as parts of the agglomeration.